satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 shown in Figure X. Since computer programs are much more structured and objective than prose, it is more amenable to standardization and therefore to review.
-These code review systems also take advantage of some of the latest technologies.
-Despite all of these differences, the purpose of code review systems mirror the purpose of scientific review to increase the clarity, reproducibility and correctness of contributions.
+These code review systems also take advantage of some of the latest technologies and have the potential to be used for publication review.
+Despite all of these differences, the purpose of code review systems mirror the purpose of publication review to increase the clarity, reproducibility and correctness of contributions.

 For the publication review process to continue to play a critical role in science, there are a number of problems that need to be addressed.
 In